Starting on Tuesday, July 2 at 5 p.m., Gilpin County will enter Stage 1 Fire Restrictions. Learn more.

 Child Protective Services Include:

-• Family support programs that address adolescent parents, kinship caregivers; or families facing health mental health, domestic violence and/or substance abuse issues
+• Support programs that address adolescent parents, kinship caregivers; or families facing health mental health, domestic violence and/or substance abuse issues

 Adult Protective Services Include